Q: Tell us about your background as a physician assistant.

 A: Of course the paperwork of medicine is always a challenge.
 EMR has truly streamlined this process.

 Q: If you couldn’t be a physician assistant, what would you be doing?

 A: Working with children that have autism spectrum disorder.

 Q: What makes working at Care Station special?

 A: Care Station is like my extended family.
-I have been with the group for 17 years and I hope to stay with them 17 more.
+I have been with the group since 2000 and I hope to stay with them for many more years.

 Q: Why should patients choose Care Station for their primary care?

 A: Care Station puts their patients first.
 The focus is treating the patient as a whole.
 We hear their concerns and help them find solutions.

 Q: Tell us a little something about yourself.

 A: I have two wonderful boys and a loving husband.
 I’m an Associate Professor at Kean University and an Assessment Specialist for the Physician Assistant Education Association.
 I love research and I publish journal articles frequently.